Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/protocols.md

 ### `DirectiveProvider`

 Yields constraints, resources and best practices for the agent.
-This is purely informational and will be passed to a llm after prompt is ready using `BuildPrompt` protocol.
+This has no direct impact on other protocols; is purely informational and will be passed to a llm when the prompt is built.

 ```py
 class DirectiveProvider(AgentComponent):